Pay or die? Onco-tourism and corruption in Romania and Hungary

 A young child under five years of age was sent from a Transylvanian small town to Bucharest in Marie Curie hospital in the end of 2017.
 Her case was an emergency with the young children being diagnosed with cancer, but nothing was done by the Bucharest hospital, although her condition was critical.

-The family did not want to wait, thus they left Romania and with the help of an international professional collaboration and got access to care in a Hungarian hospital in Budapest.
+The family did not want to wait, thus they left Romania and with the help of international professional collaboration and got access to care in a Hungarian hospital in Budapest.
 Chemotherapy was started immediately – the family paid for every therapy and for bone marrow transplantation.
 Their costs have reached €50 000 until the child get the Hungarian insurance.

 ‘One have to grab every chance, every possibility’ – says Dóra Aczél, who has been struggling with cancer for eighteen years and who organized one of the most successful cancer treatment crowdfunding campaigns in Transylvania.

 During this long period, she was treated in Romanian public hospitals and in the Romanian private health care system.
-She was also hospitalized in a Hungarian public hospital in the last decade and then she was transferred in a public hospital in Austria.
+She was also hospitalized in a Hungarian public hospital in the last decade and then she was transferred to a public hospital in Austria.
 Finally, she was sent to a private hospital in Vienna.

 ‘A woman asked me for help about crowdfunding campaigns.
 She told me that a doctor in a Romanian public hospital requires 2000 as a bribe.
 She wanted to gather this money but I had to warn her: even if she pays that money it is not clear for what she would be paying for.
 And it is for sure that it will be not enough because cancer treatment costs much more.
 It is a trap to pay without clarifying for what the money is for’.

 ‘I have had cancer for ten years.
-My condition are strictly followed.
+My condition is strictly followed.
 Last year my results were alarming so I was hospitalized for a new radioactive treatment in Cluj (Kolozsvár).
-One has to stay isolated in hospital because of nuclear radiation but there were not enough free beds in the institution’ she said.
+One has to stay isolated in a hospital because of nuclear radiation but there were not enough free beds in the institution’ she said.

 In the last decades, there were several investments in Romanian public and private cancer treatments systems.
 The value of European Funds invested in this area has increased significantly also.
 But in this unclear mixture of private and public services only those get through on the patient routes who has enough money to pay bribes, fees or costs.